mjt-books/python-book/chapters/chapter-6.md

 Sections:
 - Why vendor libraries matter (and what problems they solve)
+- Shape, layout, and dtype: what they mean
 - cuBLAS and GEMM: matrix multiplies as the core building block
 - cuDNN and convolutions: fast paths for vision and beyond
 - Framework integration: how PyTorch, TensorFlow, and JAX call into vendor libraries